paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions.md

 (3) The term “possessions” includes the Virgin Islands, Guam, American Samoa, and the Guano Islands, so long as they remain possessions, but does not include any Commonwealth.

-(4) The term “armed forces” means the Army, Navy, Air Force, Marine Corps, and Coast Guard.
+(4) The term “armed forces” means the Army, Navy, Air Force, Marine Corps, Space Force, and Coast Guard.

 (5) The term “uniformed services” means—